Notre Dame coach Mike Brey stepping down after this season

 But the man who served as an assistant under America’s best-known prep coach – Morgan Wootten at Maryland’s DeMatha High School – and under Division I’s winningest college coach, Mike Krzyzewski, helped Notre Dame return to its more glorious days.

-Notre Dame snapped a 10-year tourney drought in 2001 and made 13 total tourney appearances under Brey.
-He won 15 tourney games, tying the school record, and Notre Dame reached back-to-back Elite Eights in 2015 and 2016.
+Notre Dame snapped a 10-year tourney drought in 2001 and made 13 total tourney appearances under the 63-year-old Brey.
+He won 15 tourney games, tying the school record, and Notre Dame became the nation’s only program to reach back-to-back Elite Eights in 2015 and 2016.

 ”That Mike is the winningest coach in the 119-year history of Notre Dame men’s basketball speaks to his skill as a teacher of the game,” Swarbrick said. ”His even greater legacy, however, lies in his achievements as an educator and mentor of the young men who played for him.
 In that sense, he represents this university as well as any coach I have worked with during my time at Notre Dame.”